The baby name Eden started out as a place name, a paradise lost. Now it’s heard on nearly any playground.

 We understand Eden as center stage for the Book of Genesis, and a lush, green, fruitful land.
 It features in art and literature, from Michelangelo to Milton.

 Well over a dozen places in the US alone are named for the garden.
-Factor in street names and such, and it’s heard everywhere.
+Factor in street names and such, and it’s broadly familiar, well beyond Christian families.

 A June 1941 novel, Patrick White’s The Living and the Dead, gave the name to a daughter.

 Never heard of White?
-I hadn’t either.
-But the Australian author won a Nobel Prize for Literature in 1973.
-Even though this was one of his early works, it was probably fairly well read.
+He’s not exactly a household name today.
+But the Australian author would become the first from his country to win a Nobel Prize for Literature.
+Even though this was one of his early works, it appears to have been fairly well read in the US.

-In 1943, five girls were given the name, marking Eden’s debut in the US Social Security data.
+Because in 1943, five girls were given the name, marking the baby name Eden’s debut in the US Social Security data for our daughters.